MichaelR432/now-spinning-team-4/README.md

 ## About this Webpage

  Now Spinning is a webpage designed to bring you the newest music releases, showcasing the artist name and song title along with their album artwork, plus a link to check out even more hits.
 We also have a little theme music going in the background while you browse new music hits.
 It is played using YouTube where you can click the video and be taken directly to YouTube to watch official music videos if you wish.
 YouTube has a copyright on their official music videos so we were unable to add them to our web application.

 ## User Story

-AS A user I will be able to view a responsive site
+AS A user I will be able to view a responsive site.
-AS a music fan I WANT to find new music easily in one place WHEN I click on song I WANT to be redirected in a new tab WHEN I view music I WANT so see album aet work displayed WHEN I search for a new genre I WANT a new music track to be displayed WHEN I click on a video I WANT music to play
+AS a music fan I WANT to find new music easily in one place.
+WHEN I click on song I WANT to be redirected in a new tab.
+WHEN I view music I WANT so see album aet work displayed.
+WHEN I search for a new genre I WANT a new music track to be displayed.
+WHEN I click on a video I WANT music to play.

 ## Contributors